Ma Rainey: Recording career

 Makes the wind blow all the while.

-According to the website queerculturalcenter.org, the lyrics refer to an incident in 1925 in which Rainey was "arrested for taking part in an orgy at [her] home involving women in her chorus".
+According to the Queer Cultural Center's website, the lyrics refer to an incident in 1925 in which Rainey was "arrested for taking part in an orgy at [her] home involving women in her chorus".
 The political activist and scholar Angela Y. Davis noted that "'Prove It on Me' is a cultural precursor to the lesbian cultural movement of the 1970s, which began to crystallize around the performance and recording of lesbian-affirming songs."
 At the time, an ad for the song embraced the genderbending outlined in the lyrics and featured Rainey in a three-piece suit, mingling with women while a police officer lurks nearby.

 Unlike many blues singers of her day, Rainey wrote at least a third of the songs she sang including many of her most famous works such as "Moonshine Blues" and "Ma Rainey's Black Bottom" which would become standards of the "classic blues" genre.

 Throughout the 1920s, Ma Rainey had a reputation for being one of the most dynamic performers in the United States due in large part to her songwriting, showmanship and voice.
-She and her band could fetch earnings of $350 a week on tour with the Theater Owners' Booking Association, which was double that of Bessie Brown and George Williams while a little over half what Bessie Smith would ultimately command.
+She and her band could fetch earnings of $350 a week on tour with the Theater Owners Booking Association, which was double that of Bessie Brown and George Williams while a little over half what Bessie Smith would ultimately command.

 Toward the end of the 1920s, live vaudeville went into decline, being replaced by radio and recordings.
-Rainey's career was not immediately affected; she continued recording for Paramount and earned enough money from touring to buy a bus with her name on it.
-In 1928, she worked with Dorsey again and recorded 20 songs, before Paramount terminated her contract.
-Her style of blues was no longer considered fashionable by the label.
-It is unclear if she maintained the royalties to her songs after she was fired from Paramount.

-Personal life and death

 Ma Rainey and Pa Rainey adopted a son named Danny who later joined his parents' musical act.
 Rainey developed a relationship with Bessie Smith.
 They became so close that rumors circulated that their relationship was possibly also romantic in nature.
 It was also rumored that Smith once bailed Ma Rainey out of jail.